nehalecky/CS7637-Knowledge-Based-AI/09_Case_Based_Reasoning_When__.md

 ### by Recursive Reasoning

 - **Example 1**: Consider now that one needs to navigate from *home* to *resaurant*.
 Assuming the previous solution navigating from *office* to *restaurant* was successful, and given I already have an existing case for navigation from *home* to *office*, I can recursively navigate first using the solution from *home* to *office* and then from *office* to *resaurant*.

-Data persistence between instances of programs.
-Can simply by considering both file input cases, and file output cases.
+- **Example 2**: Break apart the need for data persistence into two sub processes, file input and file output.
+One could leverage existing code for file input, and another implemention for file output.

 ### by Rules (Hueristics)